-I'm a hobbyist landscape painter living in the mountains of the American West.
-I was born and raised in Utah, where I still live today.
+I'm a landscape painter living in the mountains of the American West.
+I was born and raised in Utah, where I still live, work, and paint.

-Many of my paintings begin their life en plein air—painted on location.
-This traditional approach brings a vitality to my work that's difficult to achieve when painting from photographs.
-Plus, I love being in out of doors.
-I've always had an artistic streak and a desire to make things.
-I picked up oil painting in 2012, and while I’m proud of the progress I’ve made, I know there’s more to learn.
-That’s part of what keeps me coming back.
+Many of my paintings begin life en plein air—painted on location.
+This traditional approach brings a vitality to my work that's difficult to achieve when painting from photographs, and it keeps me closely connected to the landscapes that inspire the work.

-Some artists paint to express themselves or to make a statement, which is great.
-But for me, the motivation is simpler: I’m inspired by the beauty that surrounds us.
+Some artists paint to express themselves or to make a statement.
+But my motivation is simpler: I’m inspired by the beauty that surrounds us.
 Most often, that beauty is found in nature, but sometimes it appears in quiet, everyday moments.
-My goal is to capture it in ways that photography alone can’t—creating work that moves people, second only to being there in person.
+My desire is to express it in ways that photography can’t—creating work that captures the experience of a moment.

 People often ask if painting is relaxing.
 It’s a fair question.
 For some, it might be.
 But for me, each painting is a challenge—an attempt to create something beautiful.
 It’s never easy.
-Sometimes I'm satisfied with the results.
-Other times, I wonder what the heck I'm doing.
+Sometimes I'm happy with the results.
+Other times, it's a battle.
 But there’s joy to be found in the struggle.

 In real life, I work as a project and operations manager with a busy family.
 I'm fortunate that my understanding family occasionally lets me sneak away—either into the mountains or the studio—to spend some time at the easel.